sebyte/swiQlisp/README.md

 ```
 $ swiqlisp-uninstall
 ```
-If you confirm your decision, swiQlisp and all installed systems will be removed and the unprivileged system user (swiqlisp) will be deleted.
+If you confirm your decision, swiQlisp and all Quicklisp systems installed by swiQlisp will be removed and the unprivileged system user `swiqlisp` will be deleted.

 ## TODO